GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/iqassessment.rst

 Full Width at Half Maximum (FWHM) or seeing.

 If you have several cubes, especially if taken on different nights, it is important to verify the seeing.
-It is likely that you will not to combine good seeing cubes with bad seeing cubes.
+It is likely that you will not want to combine good seeing cubes with bad seeing cubes.
 Of course that depends on your scientific objectives.